cloudmesh-community/fa18-523-83/project-report/report.md

 The Kaggle competition contains a training set, a test set, and a data dictionary.
 The training set contains 150,000 records of previous customer data with an existing label indicating whether or not each customer had serious bank delinquency within two years.
 The test set contains about 100,000 records without any label data, which will not be part of the analysis but will be used as part of the benchmarking report.

 Data descriptions [@fa18-523-83-www-gmsc-kaggle-data] :
-*  *SeriousDlqin2yrs*: label data, contains 'Yes' or 'No' indicator
+*  **SeriousDlqin2yrs**: label data, contains 'Yes' or 'No' indicator
-*  *RevolvingUtilizationOfUnsecuredLines*: total balance of unsecured lines such as credit cards and personal lines
+*  **RevolvingUtilizationOfUnsecuredLines**: total balance of unsecured lines such as credit cards and personal lines
-*  *age*: bank customers' age
+*  **age**: bank customers' age
-*  *NumberOfTime30-59DaysPastDueNotWorse*: number of times each customer has been 30-59 days past due but no worse in the last 2 years
+*  **NumberOfTime30-59DaysPastDueNotWorse**: number of times each customer has been 30-59 days past due but no worse in the last 2 years
-*  *DebtRatio*: monthly debt payments divided by monthly gross income
+*  **DebtRatio**: monthly debt payments divided by monthly gross income
-*  *MonthlyIncome*: bank customers' monthly income
+*  **MonthlyIncome**: bank customers' monthly income
-*  *NumberOfOpenCreditLinesAndLoans*: number of open loans and lines of credit
+*  **NumberOfOpenCreditLinesAndLoans**: number of open loans and lines of credit
-*  *NumberOfTimes90DaysLate*: number of times each customer has been 90 days or more past due
+*  **NumberOfTimes90DaysLate**: number of times each customer has been 90 days or more past due
-*  *NumberRealEstateLoansOrLines*: number of mortgage and real estate loans
+*  **NumberRealEstateLoansOrLines**: number of mortgage and real estate loans
-*  *NumberOfTime60-89DaysPastDueNotWorse*: number of times each customer has been 60-89 days past due but no worse in the last 2 years
+*  **NumberOfTime60-89DaysPastDueNotWorse**: number of times each customer has been 60-89 days past due but no worse in the last 2 years
-*  *NumberOfDependents*: number of dependents in family excluding themselves (spouse, children etc.)
+*  **NumberOfDependents**: number of dependents in family excluding themselves (spouse, children etc.)

 ### Data Visualization

 Using the `describe()` function in Python *pandas* package, the statistics for each attributes within training dataset is populated.
 The statistics include count, mean, standard deviation, minimum, quantiles, and maximum.
 The function helps with seeing outliers and identifies values or columns that need to be cleaned up.
-For example, in the training set, some areas that will need to be carefully examined are *age* with minimum value of 0, *MonthlyIncome* and *NumberOfDependents* contains *NaN* value in their quantiles.
+For example, in the training set, some areas that will need to be carefully examined are *age* with minimum value of *0*, *MonthlyIncome* and *NumberOfDependents* contains *NaN* value in their quantiles.

 |       |                    |                    |                    |
 |-------|--------------------|--------------------|--------------------|